LuxLavalier/LuxLavalier.github.io/assembly/necklace.md

 1. Strip about 1/8" (3mm) of insulation off both ends of the wires.
 The insulation is relatively soft silicone, and can usually be stripped off by pinching it between your fingernails.
-   If you use wire cutters or strippers, just be careful not to cut any of the metal wire strands inside.
+   If you use wire cutters or strippers, be careful not to cut any of the metal wire strands inside.

    <img src="/assets/img/assembly/necklace/PXL_20220701_220132471.jpeg" class="img-thumbnail" />